Functions

 How to call functions

 First, start with `#`.
-Then write a name.
+Then write the name.

 Finally, write some parentheses and maybe something inside.